maxistar/tonwalletapp/readme.md

   - [ ] create a model
   - [ ] create interactions between models
 - [ ] select what to do form
+  - [ ] move existing start page logic to fragments
+  - [ ] create a second fragment and redirect user there
+- [ ] create form to enter the secret phrase

 ### UI Tassks